slommi71/icelandic_exercise_generator/README.md

-# Generator - Exercise Excel Sheets
+# Generator - Exercise Excel Sheets to train Icelandic Nouns and Grammar

 app to generate excel sheets with exercises to train icelandic vocabulary and grammar.